1971Merlin/Kaseya-NOC/readme.txt

 This project is no longer maintained as at January, 2022.
 This is becuase I no longer use/have access to the Kaseya Platform.

-Thank you for your support over the years; this project wil lremain read only/archived for future use.
+Thank you for your support over the years; this project will remain read only/archived for future use.

 ------------------------------------------------------------------------------------------------------------------------------------